Frank-The-Stone/Phoneos/README.md

 - 💞️ I’m looking to collaborate on: B O X
 - 📫 How to reach me: box@boxmail.box

-I'm in middle school and program in my free time, all self taught My code isn't flawless, so have some patience
+I'm in middle school and program in my free time, all self taught.
+My code isn't flawless, so have some patience

 <!---